happypeter/elon-edu/tips.md

 Tip10: use slow shandowing to practice Phonics is a wonderful way to improve the English.
 Always pause and check to map the 44 sounds to 100+ common combinations is hugely enabling.
 Tip11: Before you teach baby spelling, make sure they know letter sounds.
 Just the phonics way to remember spelling.
 Tip12: I don't design the course, the course will evolve by itself.
 I listen to all the piradigms, and I pick what fit.
 Having a Knowledge Map is nice but that is not designed but evolved into overtime.
 Every subjects should be learnt with A Natrual Approach.
+Tips13: Shandowing.
+Optimize for happiness.
+Elon got to pick whatever content he wants, difficuty levels does not matter.
+Try not to teach, but keep communicating with him to share the joy.
+Don't worry about the amount of reading, keep him relaxed.
+As long as he is passionate about the content, it's all fine.